NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Tree's Ward.md

 You've lived among trees for so long they recognize your presence and seek to protect you from harm.
-You can cast [[Spells/Protector Tree|Protector Tree]] as a primal innate spell once per day.
+You can cast [[Protector Tree|Protector Tree]] as a primal innate spell once per day.

 *Source: Pathfinder Lost Omens: Impossible Lands* *OGL*